ignacio-serrano-rodriguez/flask/README.md

   - `flask run --debug`

     Starts the Flask development server with debug mode enabled.
 Debug mode provides:
-    - Automatic reloading when code changes
+    - **Automatic reloading**: Server restarts automatically when you save code changes
-    - Detailed error messages in the browser
+    - **Detailed error pages**: Shows full stack traces and exact error locations in the browser
-    - Interactive debugger for troubleshooting
+    - **Interactive debugger**: Click on traceback lines to open a Python console (requires PIN)
+    - **Enhanced logging**: More verbose output in the terminal

+    **Security Warning**: Never use debug mode in production!
+The interactive debugger allows code execution.

 ## Official Documentation